- Search The Registry

 - My Account

 *Jesse Binga was born on this date in 1865.
-He was an African American businessman.
+He was a Black businessman.

 He was born in Detroit the son a William W. Binga, a barber and native of Ontario, Canada, and Adelphia Lewis Binga, the owner of extensive property in Rochester and Detroit.
 As a teenager he dropped out of high school and at first collected rents on his mother’s property in Detroit.
 He later moved to Seattle and Tacoma, Washington and then Oakland, California, working as a barber in each city.
 Binga also worked as a Pullman porter and during that time acquired property in Pocatello, Idaho, which he profitably sold.